AnyChart/docs.anychart.com/Gantt_Chart/Event_Listeners.md

   });
 ```

-<br>As you can see from the code above, it is possible to get some information from the event.
-In the matter of this, it should be noted that it contains are some useful fields.
-Here is list of supported types of information:
+<br>As you can see from the code above, it is possible to get any information about the item from the event - it contains some useful fields.
+Here is a list of supported types of information:

 <br><table>
 <tbody>